labbots/bash-utility/README.md

 ### variable::is_array()

 Check if given variable is array.
-Note: Pass the variable name instead of value of the variable.
+Pass the variable name instead of value of the variable.

 #### Example